Can I register for Campus Rx even if I’m not a college student?

 No, Campus Rx is not insurance.
 You do not have to have health insurance to join and use our program.

-Here at Campus RX, we would like for you to feel better as soon as possible, but it takes at least 24-48 hours for processing before you will be able to sign into the Telehealth site.
-So, get it before you need it!
+Here at Campus RX, we would like for you to feel better as soon as possible, so you will be able to use your benefit soon after registering on our site.

-Telehealth providers are able to write you a note for missing class or work.
+Campus Rx providers are able to write you a note for missing class or work at their discretion.

 You may cancel your membership at any time by sending a request to the following email with ‘Cancel’ in subject line: firstname.lastname@example.org

 How long does it usually take for me to talk to a provider after I request one?